NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 Paul quotes [Psalm 102](#psalm-10225-27) which talks about Jehovah, and he applies it to Jesus.
 Jesus is the one who laid the foundation of the earth, because Jesus is Jehovah.

+## Hebrews 2:5

+> For it was not to angels that God subjected the world to come, of which we are speaking.

+God did not subject the world to angels, but the world is subjected to Jesus, which proves that Jesus is not an angel, and disproves [Arianism](#arianism).

+## Hebrews 3:3-4

+> 3 For Jesus has been counted worthy of more glory than Moses — as much more glory as the builder of a house has more honor than the house itself.
+4 (For every house is built by someone, but the builder of all things is God.)

+In this analogy Jesus is greater than Moses just like the builder of a house is greater than the house.
+Jesus is put in the creator role, and Moses in the creature role.
+This is in line with scriptures like [John 1:3](#john-13), [10](#john-110); [1 Corinthians 8:6](#1-corinthians-86); [Colossians 1:16](#colossians-116); [Hebrews 1:2](#hebrews-12), [10](#hebrews-110); [11:3](#hebrews-113); which all shows that Jesus is the creator of the universe.
+This verse builds on this analogy by saying that **the builder of all things** - the creator of the universe - **is God.** In other words, Jesus is God.

 ## James 1:12

 > Blessed is the man who remains steadfast under trial, for when he has stood the test he will receive the crown of life, which God has promised to those who love him.